Fraunhofer-AISEC/cmc/doc/architecture.md

 integrate the library into own applications, the *testtool* with its modes *listen* and *dial* can serve as an exemplary application.

-__attestedhttp:__
+### attestedhttp
 The *attestedhttp* packages utilizes **attestedtls** to provide HTTPS client and server capabilities to applications.
 For an example on how to integrate the library into own applications, the *testtool* with its modes *listen* and *dial* can serve as an exemplary application.

-__testtool:__
+### testtool
 The *testtool* can generate and verify attestation reports and establish attested TLS as well as attested HTTPS connections.
 For the latter, it makes use of the *attestedtls* and *attestedhttp* packages.
-The testtool can act as a standalone application, i.e., integrate all *cmc* functionality via their go API, or as a tool that interacts with the *cmcd* via a gRPC, CoAP or socket API for performing remote attestation.
+Usually, the testtool interacts with the *cmcd* via the *cmc* gRPC, CoAP or socket API.
+However, the testtool can also act as a standalone application, i.e., integrate all *cmc* functionality via their go API.
+The testtool is merely a demo application, but can be used as a blueprint for building own attested TLS or HTTPS applications.